 - a.
 Lot Categories C1 and C2 (see paragraph 83), and - b. all Lot Categories other than Lot Category A (see paragraph 84). - 83.
 During a round in which a bidder submits a bid requesting to reduce demand to zero in Lot Category A, the bidder may request to be allocated zero lots in both of the Lot Categories C1 and C2 after the Main Auction has ended, regardless of the Resulting Quantities.
-The bidder may make this request only if its Resulting Quantity in Lot Category A was greater than 0 in all previous rounds.
+The bidder may make this request only if both its initial demand and its Resulting Quantity in Lot Category A in all previous rounds were greater than 0.
 For the avoidance of doubt, this request must apply to both Lot Categories C1 and C2 and cannot apply to only one or the other.
 The bidder will make this request via the auction system during the auction round.
-The request will be granted for both Lot Categories if the request to reduce demand to zero in Lot Category A is accepted and if either a) the Main Auction ends after this round, or b), if at all prices in all subsequent rounds, the bidder's requested demand is zero in both Lot Categories.
-In other words, if the bidder's bid to reduce demand to zero in Lot Categories C1 and C2 to zero in all subsequent rounds (until these demand reductions are applied, or until the auction ends). - 84.
-Bidders that did not hold any licenses in the 800 MHz or 900 MHz FDD bands prior to the auction may request that they are allocated zero in all Lot Categories if they do not win any lots in Lot Category A. Specifically, during a round in which a bidder submits a bid requesting to reduce demand to zero in Lot Category A, the bidder may request to be allocated zero lots in all other Lot Categories (i.e. Lot Categories B, C1, C2, D, E, F and G) after the Main Auction has ended, regardless of the Resulting Quantities.
-The bidder may make this request only if its Resulting Quantity in Lot Category A was greater than 0 in all previous rounds.
-For the avoidance of doubt, this request must apply to all of the other Lot Categories (i.e. Lot Categories B, C1, C2, D, E, F and G) and cannot apply to a subset of these Lot Categories.
+The request will be granted for both Lot Categories if the request to reduce demand to zero in Lot Category A is accepted and if either a) the Main Auction ends after this round, or b), if at all prices in all subsequent rounds, the bidder's requested demand is zero in both Lot Category A is accepted, the bidder must continue to submit bids to reduce demand in Lot Categories C1 and C2 to zero in all subsequent rounds (until these demand reductions are applied, or until the auction ends).

+- 84. Bidders that did not hold any licenses in the 800 MHz or 900 MHz FDD bands prior to the auction may request that they are allocated zero in all Lot Categories if they do not win any lots in Lot Category A. Specifically, during a round in which a bidder submits a bid requesting to reduce demand to zero in Lot Category A, the bidder may request to be allocated zero lots in all other Lot Categories (i.e. Lot Categories B, C1, C2, D, E, F and G) after the Main Auction has ended, regardless of the Resulting Quantities.
+The bidder may make this request only if both its initial demand and its Resulting Quantity in Lot Category A in all previous rounds were greater than 0.
+For the avoidance of doubt, this request must apply to all of the other Lot Categories.
 The bidder will make this request via the auction system during the auction round.
-The request will be granted for all Lot Categories if the request to reduce demand to zero is accepted and if either

-- a. the Main Auction ends after this round, or - b. if at all prices in all subsequent rounds, the bidder's requested demand is zero in all Lot Categories.
+The request will be granted for all Lot Categories if the request to reduce demand to zero is accepted and if either - a. the Main Auction ends after this round, or - b. if at all prices in all subsequent rounds, the bidder's requested demand is zero in all Lot Categories.